Coronavirus symptoms: What is it and which areas in China and around the world have been affected?

 SARS first emerged in China in 2002 and killed 774 people as it spread to Asian countries, the UK and Canada.MERS originated in the Middle East and killed 787 people.

-The World Health Organisation (WHO) has said it “needs more information” before declaring a Public Health Emergency of International Concern in response to the outbreak.
+The World Health Organisation (WHO) has since declared a Public Health Emergency of International Concern in response to the outbreak.

 It will only be the fifth time the WHO will issue the emergency declaration.
 The previous epidemics were Swine Flu, Polio, Ebola and Zika.